Help me find...

 Many times, parties involved in this process have commented on the spiritual healing they have experienced as a result.
 Often the parties say that the process brings closure on a sad chapter in their lives, and they are often able to learn from their past mistakes and make better lives for themselves.

 The following information is meant to help those interested in further information about the process.
 It begins with a theological understanding of marriage, the laws of the Catholic Church regarding marriage, the rationale and grounds for a declaration of nullity, and the procedure for petitioning in the Diocese of Honolulu.

-Petitioners: Click here to download the petition, preliminary investigation and advocate mandate and witness list.
+Petitioners: Click here to download the petition, pre-judicial investigation and advocate mandate and witness list.
 Please give the completed form and documents to your priest or deacon or lay advocate at your parish, who will submit the papers to us.